- Glenn Williams, CEO, LCP Global Pty Ltd

 with a vision to see “a world well led.”

-Focused on the research and development of proven leadership solutions, LCP Global empowers leaders to harness the power of alignment around 5 Leadership Anchors™ so that they might achieve a more sustainable model of successful leadership and performance.
+Focused on the research and development of proven leadership solutions, LCP Global empowers leaders to harness the power of alignment with 5 Leadership Anchors™ so that they might have the capacity to achieve a more sustainable model of successful leadership and performance.

-LCP Global welcomes corporate partners interested in using the Leadership Capacity Program™ within their organizations or with their client networks.
-For more information on LCP corporate programs, please email email@example.com.
+LCP Global welcomes implementation partners who are interested in introducing LCP Global's leadership solutions into their organizations or with their client networks.
+For more information, please email email@example.com.

 Glenn is the founder and CEO of LCP Global Pty Ltd, a leading strategic management consulting firm that was started in the U.S. in 2010.
 With more than 25 years working as a psychologist, executive, and board member in more than 40 countries, he is passionate about changing the way leaders think and behave, to improve their effectiveness and organizational sustainability.

 LCP Global works with business leaders, executive coaches, HR professionals, consultants, and leadership development professionals to give them the tools they need to help organizations achieve their objectives.
 Its leadership solutions are backed by rigorous research, and include the unique, results-oriented Leadership Capacity Program™.